-In 2022, we accrued \$29 million of earnings for the AHP, which will be awarded to members in 2023.
-In addition to the annual AHP assessment, our Board made a voluntary AHP contribution of \$3 million, which was included in the 2022 AHP awards.
+In 2023, we accrued \$74 million of earnings for the AHP pool of funds.
 The AHP consists of a Competitive Program and a homeownership program called Welcome Home, which assists homebuyers with down payments and closing costs.
+In 2023, the Board also made a separate voluntary contribution of \$7 million to the Welcome Home Program.

-Including funds available in 2022 from previous years, we had \$12.5 million available for the Competitive Program in 2022, which we awarded to 48 projects through a single competitive offering.
-In addition, we disbursed over \$2.6 million to 145 members on behalf of 559 homebuyers through the Welcome Home Program, which assists homebuyers with down payments and closing costs.
+Including funds available in 2023 from previous and future years, we had \$36.4 million available for the Competitive Program in 2023, which we awarded to 67 projects through a single competitive offering.
+In addition, we disbursed \$16.3 million to 185 members on behalf of 1,662 homebuyers through the Welcome Home Program, which assists homebuyers with down payments and closing costs.